Holipori/Medical-CXR-VQA/README.md

 # Medical-CXR-VQA

 Medical-CXR-VQA is an LLM-constructed large-scale chest x-ray dataset for the medical visual question answering task.
-This repository provides the code (currently being organized) for generating the Medical-CXR-VQA dataset, as proposed in our paper, "**Interpretable medical image Visual Question Answering via multi-modal relationship graph learning**."
+This repository provides the code for generating the Medical-CXR-VQA dataset, as proposed in our paper, "**Interpretable medical image Visual Question Answering via multi-modal relationship graph learning**."

 For more information about the dataset and the method, please refer to our [paper](https://authors.elsevier.com/sd/article/S1361-8415(24)00204-4).